freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 *Journalists* need physical media (known as the *Export Device*) to copy submissions to their everyday workstation.

-Our standard recommendation is to use USB flash drives, in combination with volume-level encryption and careful data hygiene.
+Our recommendation is to use USB flash drives, in combination with volume-level encryption and careful data hygiene.
 We also urge the use of a secure printer or similar analog conversions to export documents from the *SecureDrop Workstation*, whenever possible.

 You may want to consider enforcing write protection on USB flash drives when only read access is needed.
-We encourage you to evaluate these options in the context of your own threat model.
-When it is consistently applied and correctly implemented in hardware, write protection can prevent the spread of malware from the computers used to read files stored on an *Export Device*.
 The two main options to achieve write protection of USB flash drives are:

 - drives with a built-in physical write protection switch
 - a separate USB write blocker device as used in forensic applications.

-For USB flash drives with physical write protection, we have tested the `Kanguru SS3 <https://www.kanguru.com/products/kanguru-ss3>`__, and it works well with and without encryption.
+:ref:`USB drives that we have tested with physical write protection can be found here.<hardware_recommendations_firewall>`

 It is especially advisable to enable write protection before attaching an *Export Device* to an everyday workstation that lacks the security protections